 The day I met Erlang

-It happened some time (years) while I was thinking about the problem of the nowadays programming languajes.
-I mean, I was making questions to my self like: – Is there some...
+It happened some time (years) while I was thinking about the problem of programming languages nowadays.
+I mean, I was asking questions myself like: – Is there some program...

 Filter by Category